Fundraise at your school

 Fundraise at your college or university

 Whether as an individual student or part of a ‘rag’ or other society, there are lots of ways to get involved – from a jail break to an entrepreneurial business challenge.
-By fundraising, you won’t just be helping improve the health and wellbeing of local carers, you’ll also be improving your skills.
+By fundraising, you won’t just be helping improve the health and wellbeing of local carers, you’ll also be improving your skills – and having fun.

 We work to support carers aged 18-24, with our specialist Young Adult Carers team.
 Find out more here: Schools and colleges